Mynydd Carningli: Sacred association

 According to legend Saint Brynach (a local saint) used to climb to the summit to find serenity, to pray and to "commune with the angels" in the 5th century.
 In some old texts and maps the mountain is called Carn Yengly or Carnengli, which are probably corruptions of Carn Engylau.
 Strictly, this would be translated as "the rocky summit of the angels."
 However, this derivation of the name is not universally agreed.

-In literature
+Local literature

-Brian John's "Angel Mountain Saga" of eight volumes, recounts the life of Mistress Martha Morgan of Plas Ingli.
+Brian John's self-published "Angel Mountain Saga" of eight volumes, recounts the life of Mistress Martha Morgan of Plas Ingli.
 These books were published between 2001 and 2012.
 The mountain is the heroine's personal sanctuary.

 Industry

 There was once a little "mountain railway" on Carningli, carrying broken stone from a small quarry down to a crushing plant on the Cilgwyn Road.
 Some railway sleepers can still be found in the turf, but otherwise the only traces remaining are the two stone pillars that supported a cable drum — a cable was used to control the descent of the loaded wagons as they rolled downhill, and then to pull the empty ones back up again.
 This little industry was abandoned before 1930.